Converg3nce/matic-docs/docs/staking/technical-faqs.md

     ~/.heimdalld/config/config.toml

-### “Did you reset Tendermint without resetting your application's data?”
+### 24. “Did you reset Tendermint without resetting your application's data?”

 In such a case you can reset heimdall config data and try running the installation again.

     $ heimdalld unsafe-reset-all
     $ rm -rf $HEIMDALLDIR/bridge

+### 25. Error: Unable to unmarshall config Error 1 error(s) decoding

+Error: `* '' has invalid keys: clerk_polling_interval, matic_token, span_polling_interval, stake_manager_contract, stakinginfo_contract`

+This occurs mostly because when there are typos, or some missing parts or an old config file which is still a remnant.
+You will need to clear all the remnants and then try setting it up again.